Summit County Board of Equalization

 The Board of Equalization (BOE) is a quasi-judicial body established to hear appeals from property owners who believe their property has been assessed incorrectly by the County Assessor.

 The Board consists of three members appointed by the Summit County Council.
-They review evidence, hear testimony, and make determinations on property valuations.
+They review evidence, hear testimony, and make determinations on property assessments.

 Who Can File an Appeal?